odoo/documentation/content/developer/howtos/website_themes/pages.rst

    * - res_model
      - Name of the wizard model

-Use it as a background image.
+Use as a background image.

 .. code-block:: xml

    <section style="background-image: url('/web/image/website_airproof.img_about_01');">

-Use it as a regular image.
+Use as a regular image.

 .. code-block:: xml